Somerset Family Adventures

 Ride on one of the diesels’ along the 1/3rd mile of the ex-Great Western Railway Clifton Maybank branch.
 Passengers travel in historic brake van.
 Trains run every 20 minutes (except for a lunch break).

-Steam Train Day
+Steam Train Day with Cedric the Dragon

-When: Sunday 1st June 2025.
+When: Sunday 7th June 2026.

 Experience steam train rides along the 1/3rd mile of the ex-Great Western Railway Clifton Maybank branch.
 Passengers travel in historic brake van vehicles or coach.
 Trains run every 20 minutes, unlimited trips on the day as well as on the Miniature Railway.